Clinical Neuroplasticity and Neurotransmitters Study Section – CNNT

 Shared Interests and Overlaps

-CNNT and Neurodifferentiation, Plasticity, and Regeneration (NDPR) have shared interests in neuroplasticity and regeneration.
-Applications focusing predominantly on basic cellular and molecular mechanisms of synaptogenesis, plasticity and regeneration may be reviewed in NDPR.
+Neurodifferentiation, Plasticity, Regeneration and Rhythmicity Study section and CNNT have shared interests in synaptic plasticity and regeneration.
+Applications with a translational focus are reviewed in CNNT while applications focused on basic cellular and molecular mechanisms of synaptogenesis, plasticity and regeneration may be reviewed in NDPR.